LutzGrosshennig/amiga-xeno-dungeon-crawler/README.md

 ## WinUAE settings for the solo/server instance

 Under IO-Port select the "WinUAE inter-process serial port".
 WinUAE will show "(master)" for the first instance automatically.
-Untick all the box below the selection box!
+Untick all the boxes below the selection box!

 ![WinUAE_Server](https://github.com/LutzGrosshennig/amiga-xeno-dungeon-crawler/blob/main/images/WinUAE-SerialCrossOver_1.png)

 ## WinUAE settings for the client instance

 For the second instance (it can be the same config file) again select the "WinUAE inter-process serial port".
 This time WinUAE will automatically add "(slave)" to the selection.
-Untick all the box below the selection box!
+Untick all the boxes below the selection box!

 ![WinUAE_Client](https://github.com/LutzGrosshennig/amiga-xeno-dungeon-crawler/blob/main/images/WinUAE-SerialCrossOver_2.png)

 ## Start the solo/server instance

 You can now start the solo/server instance by running the executable from a CLI.
 Just type "xeno" and hit enter.
-Without additional parameters the game will launch and you can start playing.
-It does listen to incoming traffic via the serial port automatically become a server.
+Without additional parameters the game will launch and you can start solo playing.
+It does listen for incoming traffic via the serial port and automatically become a server.

-If your solo/server instance is running switch over to the 2nd WinUAE instance and start the excecutable with an additional argument (any will do) like for example "xeno c".
+Once your solo/server instance is running switch over to the 2nd WinUAE instance and start the excecutable with an additional argument (anything will do) like for example "xeno c".

-Both instances should be linked now and you can start chaseing yourself.
+Both instances should be linked now and you can start chaseing yourself!

 ## Requirements